SoftUni-Internal/interactive-content/EN/01-Internet-Explained/04-Internet-Protocol.md

 The **Internet Protocol** is under constant **development** and **improvement**.

-Even today, people are working on **newer** versions of the protocol, which will improve speed, security, and will reach more people.
+Developers are working on **newer** versions of the protocol, aiming to improve speed and security.

+The main goal is to provide Internet access to more people.

 [/slide]